Dirty Pixels: Towards End-to-End Image Processing and Perception: Camera Image Formation Model

 \subsection{Calibration}

-We calibrated the parameters $\psf$, $\alpha$, and $\sigma$ of the image formation model from Sec.~\ref{sec:image_formation} for a variety of real-world cameras.
-Specifically, the PSFs $\psf$ are estimated using a Bernoulli noise chart with checkerboard features, following Mosleh et al. \shortcite{Mosleh_2015_CVPR}.
-The lens PSF varies spatially in the camera space, so we divided the field-of-view of the camera into non-overlapping blocks and carried out the PSF estimation for each individual block.
-Fig.~\ref{fig:calibration}(a) shows our PSF calibration setup.
-Fig.~\ref{fig:calibration}(c) shows PSFs for the entire field-of-view of a Nexus 5 rear camera.

-To estimate the noise parameters $\alpha$ and $\sigma$, we took calibration pictures of a chart containing patches of different shades of gray (\eg, \cite{iso12233}) at various gains and applied Foi's estimation method \shortcite{foi2009clipped}.
-Fig.~\ref{fig:calibration}(b) shows our noise calibration setup.
-Fig.~\ref{fig:calibration}(d) shows plots of $s(x) = \mathrm{std}(\tilde{y})$ versus $E[\tilde{y}]$ and $\hat{s}(\hat{x}) = \mathrm{std}(y)$ versus $E[y]$ for different ISO levels on a Nexus 6P rear camera.
+We calibrated the parameters $\alpha$, and $\sigma$ of the image formation model from Sec.~\ref{sec:image_formation} by acquiring calibration captures of a charts containing patches of different shades of gray (\eg, \cite{iso12233}) at various gains with auto-white-balance disabled.
+We then follow Foi et al.~\shortcite{foi2009clipped} to estimate the unknown noise parameters.
+The photograph on the left in Fig.~\ref{fig:calibration} shows our noise calibration setup.
+The center plot in Fig.~\ref{fig:calibration} shows plots of $s(x) = \mathrm{std}(\tilde{y})$ versus $E[\tilde{y}]$ and $\hat{s}(\hat{x}) = \mathrm{std}(y)$ versus $E[y]$ for different ISO levels on a Nexus 6P rear camera.
 The parameters $\alpha$ and $\sigma$ at a given light level are computed from the $s(x)$ and $\hat{s}(\hat{x})$ plots.

-The noise under our calibrated image formation model can be quite high, especially for low light levels.
-The noisy image in Fig.~\ref{fig:teaser} is an example.
-Fig.~\ref{fig:nexus_capture} shows a typical capture of a Nexus 5 rear camera captured in low light.
-This image was acquired for ISO 3000 and a 30 ms exposure time.
-The only image processing performed on this image was demosaicking.
+The noise under our calibrated image formation model can be high.
+Fig.~\ref{fig:nexus_capture} shows a typical capture of a Nexus 6 rear camera in low light.
+This image was acquired for ISO 3000 and a 32 ms exposure time.
+The only image processing performed on this image was bi-linear demosaicking.
 The severe levels of noise present in the image demonstrate that low and medium light conditions represent a major challenge for imaging and computer vision systems.
 Note that particularly inexpensive low-end sensors will exhibit drastically worse performance compared to higher end smartphone camera modules.

-An in-depth description of our calibration procedure is provided in the supplement.
-Upon acceptance, we will publically release our dataset of camera PSFs and noise curves.